namhyung/uftrace/doc/uftrace-report.md

     `--data` option, index 1 is for data given by the `--diff` option, and index 2 is for (percentage) differences between the two data.

+\--srcline
+:   Show source location of each function if available.

 COMMON OPTIONS
 ==============